gshipley/enterprise_training/AdminTraining.md

 	BIND_ZONE="${domain}"
 	EOF

-After running this command, cat the contents of the file and ensure they look similiar to the following:
+After running this command, cat the contents of the file and ensure they look similar to the following:

 	BIND_SERVER="127.0.0.1"
 	BIND_PORT=53